GLgele/EmployeesDIR/README.md

 When visual studio opens, you will be prompted that the solution has been uninstalled.
 You need to reload it yourself.

-Note: dill needs to be installed to use this program
+Note: dill and easygui needs to be installed to use this program

 Instructions for use: